Update from XPeng Inc. (XPEV): A steady trajectory - The Dwinnex

 Ratios:

-For a better understanding of XPEV, let’s look at its different ratios.
+Our analysis of XPEV’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.70 and its Current Ratio is at 1.90.
 In the meantime, Its Debt-to-Equity ratio is 0.15 whereas as Long-Term Debt/Eq ratio is at 0.10.

 Upgrades & Downgrades